 Neck pain happens for various reasons, including cervical spine pressure, nerve inflammation, and spinal tension.
 Our neck doctors in Nashville and Franklin, Tennessee, are ready to help no matter where your neck pain started.
 They offer a variety of treatments to help you feel and function your best.
 Book through the online scheduler or call the office for an appointment today.

 Neck pain is a common issue for both men and women.
 In most cases, acute (short-term) neck pain directly results from cervical spine pressure, nerve irritation, or nerve inflammation.

 The exact trigger of the pressure, irritation, or inflammation could be any of the following:

 If your neck pain continues for more than three months, it's considered chronic.
 The most common reasons for chronic neck pain are:

 Whether your neck pain started a few days ago or it's been lingering for years, you deserve relief.
-Elite Sports Medicine + Orthopedics offers a variety of solutions for long-term neck pain relief.
+Elite Sports Medicine and Orthopedics offers a variety of solutions for long-term neck pain relief.

 In most cases, neck pain isn't the only problem with a neck injury or condition.
-You will often experience an inhibited range-of-motion, a feeling of general neck stiffness, or other symptoms like headaches or migraines.
+You will often experience an inhibited range-of-motion, neck stiffness, or headaches or migraines.

-Certain factors can make the neck pain and its related symptoms worse, including inadequate sleep, smoking, and overworking.
+Certain factors can worsen neck pain and its related symptoms, including inadequate sleep, smoking, and overworking.

-Your Elite Sports Medicine + Orthopedics provider asks about your symptoms and medical history and carefully examines your neck.
+Your neck specialist asks about your symptoms and medical history and carefully examines your neck.
 It’s important to tell them about any recent injuries, even if they don’t seem related to your neck pain.